-Description The subjects comprise a detached bungalow.
-Accommodation Ground Floor - Entrance Vestibule, Inner Hall, Living Room, Dining Kitchen, Three Bedrooms and Bathroom with WC.
-Gross internal floor area (m2) Approximately 71 square metres or thereby.
+Description The subjects comprise a one storey and attic detached bungalow.
+Accommodation Ground Floor - Entrance Vestibule, Hall, Living Room, Breakfasting Kitchen, Two Bedrooms and Shower Room with WC.
+First Floor - Two Bedrooms (one with en-suite cloakroom) and Office/Box Bedroom.

+Gross internal floor area (m2) Approximately 101 square metres or thereby.
 Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
-Age Approximately 37 years.
+Age Approximately 90 years.
 Weather Dry with clouds overhead during the time of our inspection.
-Chimney stacks None.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There is one chimney stack of brick construction, rendered externally.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via a hatch formed in the inner hall ceiling.
-The roof was found to be of timber framed construction in a pitched design overlaid with interlocking tiles with tiled ridge details.

-B Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Guttering fitted to eaves is of half round design with rounded downpipes run in PVC.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+The roof over the property is in a pitched and hipped design overlaid with slate with tiled ridge and hipped details.
+There is a dormer projection which has a flat roof overlaid in built up mineral felt/similar.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Guttering fitted to eaves is of half box and half round design with rounded downpipes run in PVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick/blockwork construction, pointed externally with areas of PVC cladding noted.
-It appears that cavity wall insulation has been installed.
+The main walls appear to be of cavity brickwork construction, rendered and painted externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed double glazed units with the access doors being PVC units.
-The eaves and soffits pertaining to the property are clad in PVC.
-External decorations N/A Conservatories / porches None.
-Communal areas N/A Garages and permanent outbuildings Visually inspected.
-There is a single detached garage of brick construction with a pitched roof overlaid in tiles.
-Access is via an up and over vehicular door (not tested) and timber pass door.
-Outside areas and boundaries Visually inspected.
-There are grounds to the front, side and rear of the property overlaid in a mixture of materials including chips, paving and decking and bound in part by masonry walls, timber fencing and metal railings.
-There are some retaining walls in places.
-The road and footpath adjoining the site are made up and are assumed to be adopted by the Local Authority.
+Windows are predominately of PVC framed double glazed units with a couple of timber framed double glazed Velux units to the upper floor.
+Access is via PVC door to the front and PVC double glazed French doors to the rear.
+The eaves and soffits pertaining to the property are of painted timber and clad in PVC.
+Futamal danagetters W External decorations Visually inspected.
+Exterior timbers and parts of the masonry have been painted.
+Conservatories / porches None.
+Communal areas N/A